 How to register for Google Business Profile

-7. When you get to the end of the process, select ‘Finish’
+- At the end of the process, select ‘Finish’.

 Troubleshooting and common issues & oversights